 Toner lasts indefinitely, so if you use the printer sporadically you don’t have to worry about the ink drying out.
 Rebuilt cartridges for my printer cost $40 and last 10,000 pages, even if I only print 500 pages a year.
 I simply buy a cartridge for $40 from 4inkjets each time my printer says the toner is low.
 I get enough time between the warning and when printing gets smeared to order a cartridge.

 The downside is laser printers aren’t good for photos, but I can print a lot of photos at the drug store for the cost of a color ink cartridge and paper.
 Printing photos at home may be more convenient than having the drug store print them, but it’s not really much cheaper, if it’s cheaper at all.
 For everything else, laser printers are superior.
+And the cost per page is lower.
 This makes laser printers great for home use.

 Do laser printers go bad?

 Like any machine, laser printers need occasional maintenance to keep working.
 But do laser printers go bad?
 I guess it depends on how you look at it, and maybe, to an extent, on what kind of printer you buy.
 I tend to keep my laser printers for 15 years or more.
-As long as you replace the consumables, the main thing that goes bad in them is the rollers.
+As long as you replace the consumables like the toner and the drum, the main thing that goes bad in them is the rollers.
 You can buy replacement roller kits for most printers off Ebay, and then the printer will be good for several more years.
 You’ll know it’s time to replace the rollers when the printer starts having trouble pulling the paper.

 This is why I like laser printers for home use.
 I can buy one and it’ll be as dependable as my appliances.